BenjiFlaming/bangle/README.md

 All conversions, for each unit and numeric type, are covered by tests, and the library is fully `no_std` compatible.
-`bangle` is especially intended for situations where local code clarity may be enhanced by specifying or modifying an angle in units other than radians.
+`bangle` is especially intended for situations where local code clarity may be enhanced by specifying or modifying angles in units other than radians.

 ## Creating an `Angle`